5 Te Anau Must-Dos

 2. take a Day trip to Doubtful Sound

 Over the water of Lake Manapouri and down New Zealand’s most isolated road lies a cruise experience in a quiet corner of Fiordland National Park, Doubtful Sound.
-The Doubtful Sound cruise is a full-day experience for those who don’t want just a taste of the famous New Zealand fiords, they want want to immerse themselves in it!
+The Doubtful Sound cruise is a full-day experience for those who don’t want just a taste of the famous New Zealand fiords, they want to immerse themselves in it!
 If you’re only to pick one fiord cruise from Te Anau, make it Doubtful Sound.

 3. Hike the Kepler Track